 We advocate transparency within the fashion industry and play our part with the fullest commitment.
 Since our inception, we have committed to partnering with suppliers who manufacture and distribute our clothes in a sustainable way, with respect for people and the planet.

 We operate a 50/50 model, donating 50% of our profits from each product between the organisations we support and the artist who created the design.
-You can find out more about each artist we work with, buy their art and support independent creatives via their websites, all linked on our Collaborations page.
+You can find out more about each artist we work with, buy their art and support independent creatives via their websites, all linked on our Designers page.

 Most of our donations (except where stated) are donated through Work For Good, a company which tracks business donations.
 Customers can review our donations, the extent of support have been able to offer and the difference we can all make via the Work For Good dashboard.
 This helps us maintain our accountability, and upholds our ethos of transparency that is intrinsic to our operation.